-Following on from successful and peaceful countrywide protests earlier this year, Tuesday 8 August will once again be a day when citizens of South Africa take to the streets to convince members of parliament to vote out President Zuma.
+Following on from successful and peaceful countrywide protests earlier this year, Tuesday 8 August will once again be a day when citizens of South Africa take to the streets to convince supporters of parliament to vote out President Zuma.

 This is history in the making.

 The vote will take place in the late afternoon – we need to make ourselves heard all day.

 OUTA hereby provides input and suggestions for peaceful protests.

 Send messages or photos of your protest to OUTA’s WhatsApp 0646226856.
 These will be displayed as a live feed on our website.

 PROTESTS & GATHERINGS

 Many ask why bother to protest, what’s the use, nothing happens.
 We respond by saying that to protest in one way or another is better than doing nothing.
 Never underestimate the power of the people.

 CAPE TOWN 8 August – Gather at Keizersgracht to march to parliament from 9:30am